d2iq-shadowbq/Enterprise-DC-OS-LATEST-Install-Cheatsheet/4 - Debug.md

   - Then a single private and single public node

+  - Avoid pre-flight to force installation (just doesn't seem to work when needed)

-  -
+    - bash dcos_install.sh master --disable-preflight

-2. Most issues are in the config.yaml and ip-detect / public-ip-detect scripts
+2. Most issues are in the config.yaml, ip-detect / public-ip-detect scripts or NTP

   - Config.yaml